-Students will role play management of the Permanent Fund to make sure it is able to benefit Alaskans today and in the future, equally.
+Students will role play management of the Permanent Fund and help make sure it is able to benefit Alaskan's today and in the future, equally.

-Assessment:

-Can the student:
+Assessment: Can students:

 - Demonstrate the importance of compromise and long-term planning? - Explain the concept of the POMV rule and why it was enacted? - Describe the Corporate and Legislative roles and responsibilities concerning the spending of the Permanent Fund?